Jonathan Livingston Seagull: Film adaptation

-Adaptations

 The novella inspired the production of a film of the same title in 1973.
 The film was made by Hall Bartlett many years before computer-generated effects were available.
 In order to make seagulls act on cue and perform aerobatics, Mark Smith of Escondido, California built radio-controlled gliders that looked like real seagulls from a few feet away.
 This footage was not used in the final cut of the film.

-Bach had written the film's original screenplay, but he sued Paramount Pictures before the film's release because he felt that there were too many discrepancies between the film and his script.
+Bach had written the film's initial adapted screenplay, but he sued Bartlett and Paramount Pictures before the film's release, arguing that there were too many discrepancies between the film and his script.
 Director Bartlett had allegedly violated a term in his contract with Bach which stated that no changes could be made to the film's adaptation without Bach's approval.
 Ultimately, the court ruled that Bach's name would be taken off the screenplay credits, and that the film would be released with a card indicating that Bach disapproved of the final cut.
 Bach's attorney claimed, "It took tremendous courage to say this motion picture had to come out of theaters unless it was changed.
 Paramount was stunned."

 The Grammy Award-winning soundtrack album was composed and performed by Neil Diamond and produced by Tom Catalano.
 It won the 1974 Grammy Award as Best Original Score Written for a Motion Picture or a Television Special.
 The album apparently also made more money than the film, selling two million copies in the United States, 400,000 in France, 250,000 in Germany, 200,000 in Canada and 100,000 in the United Kingdom.

+Other adaptations

 The Irish actor Richard Harris won a Grammy in 1973 for the Audiobook LP Jonathan Livingston Seagull.
 To date, Harris's reading has not been released on any other format.
 Versions read by the author, Richard Bach, have been released on LP, cassette, and CD.